Probing topological Floquet states in graphene with ultrafast terahertz scanning tunneling microscopy

 We finally propose a measurement to directly probe the chiral nature of Floquet edge modes under circularly polarized irradiation.
 The core idea builds upon the fact that the edge state chirality switches sign when the helicity of the circular drive is reversed.
 Specifically, we examine the polarization dependence of the edge state LDOS in the presence of a chiral impurity that locally breaks time-reversal symmetry.

-We model the chiral impurity by introducing Haldane-like complex next-nearest-neighbor hopping amplitudes $\mathrm{i}\gamma'$ \cite{haldane_model_1988} within a single edge-adjacent hexagon of the ribbon, choosing $\gamma'=0.7~\mathrm{eV}$ to be comparable to the light-induced topological gap and thus yielding a clearly resolvable local response.
-Physically, this local ``Berry-flux'' defect is a minimal description of a nanoscale time reversal symmetry breaking patch that could be realized, for instance, by a small cluster of magnetic adatoms or magnetic intercalants (e.g.\ Co-intercalated graphene) \cite{uchoa_localized_2008,decker_atomic-scale_2013}, by defect/adatom magnetism with gate-tunable moments \cite{nair_dual_2013}, by a strain nanobubble that produces a localized gauge flux \cite{vozmediano_gauge_2010,de_juan_aharonovbohm_2011}, or by a finite domain of interaction-driven valley polarization carrying an anomalous-Hall (Haldane) mass \cite{nandkishore_quantum_2010}.
+We model the chiral impurity by introducing Haldane-like complex next-nearest-neighbor hopping amplitudes $\mathrm{i}\gamma'$ \cite{haldane_model_1988} within a single edge-adjacent hexagon of the ribbon, choosing $\gamma'=0.7~\mathrm{eV}$.
+Here we do not aim at a microscopic description of a specific defect, but rather introduce a proof-of-principle perturbation that locally breaks time-reversal symmetry.
+Accordingly, $\gamma'$ is chosen comparable to the light-induced topological gap in order to produce a clearly resolvable local response.
+Physically, this local ``Berry-flux'' defect may be viewed as a minimal model for a nanoscale time-reversal-symmetry-breaking region that couples to the orbital motion of the charge carriers.
+Possible realizations include local magnetic textures generated by magnetic adatoms or intercalants, such as Co-intercalated graphene \cite{uchoa_localized_2008,decker_atomic-scale_2013}, or defect- and adatom-induced magnetic moments that can be tuned electrostatically \cite{nair_dual_2013}.
+More broadly, analogous physics could arise from the interplay between Floquet driving and intrinsic topological or valley-polarized electronic order, for example in regions carrying an anomalous-Hall, or Haldane, mass \cite{nandkishore_quantum_2010}.
 In contrast to an extended region that would realize a full Haldane phase, we keep the perturbation strictly local so that it acts as a chiral impurity that locally breaks time reversal symmetry and competes with or reinforces the global Floquet mass depending on the drive helicity.
 Because this effect is sensitive to the relative sign of the drive's helicity and the impurity's chirality, the LDOS around the impurity becomes circularly dichroic with respect to the polarization of the Floquet drive.